fastify/fastify/docs/Reference/Server.md

 #### getDefaultRoute
 <a id="getDefaultRoute"></a>

+**Notice**: this method is deprecated and should be removed in the next Fastify major version.

 The `defaultRoute` handler handles requests that do not match any URL specified by your Fastify application.
 This defaults to the 404 handler, but can be overridden with [setDefaultRoute](#setdefaultroute).
 Method to get the